 Below is a replica of a portable stall for selling knives and other small cutting tools.
 Apart from the bundles of replica knives and the wooden handles, the knives and tools are original and came from Roman London.

-The objects in the collection reflect how the people of Londinium worked, worshiped, relaxed and played.
-Part of the gallery offers a look into a typical home at the time.
+The objects in the collection reflected how the people of Londinium worked, worshiped, relaxed and played.
+Part of the gallery offered a look into a typical home at the time.
 The mosaic below is called Bucklersbury Mosaic, dated AD 250, and was discovered in Queen Victoria Street in 1869.

 Roman London Wall Fragments

-When you exit the museum heading towards Barbican Centre, you have a view of the other side of the wall fragment.
+When you exited the museum heading towards Barbican Centre, there was a view of the other side of the wall fragment.
 2000 years ago, this was a fort guarding the edge of the city.

 Medieval London (410 – 1558)

-The next gallery takes you from the collapse of the Roman city to the accession of Queen Elizabeth I. During this period of time, London grew to become one of the wealthiest and most important cities in Europe.
+The next gallery covered the collapse of the Roman city to the accession of Queen Elizabeth I. During this period of time, London grew to become one of the wealthiest and most important cities in Europe.

-There is a reconstruction of a typical house in this gallery (not shown) that shows what everyday life was like in the late Saxon town of Lundenburg.
+There was a reconstruction of a typical house in this gallery (not shown) that shows what everyday life was like in the late Saxon town of Lundenburg.

 Interesting fact: London Bridge was fortified to stop Viking raiders from sailing up the Thames